srk810/AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB_AK_10-analyze-time-stamped-data-with-time-series-insights.md

 1. On the **View** menu, click **Terminal**.

-1. Within the **Terminal** pane, ensure that the command prompt specifies the path to the lab 10 `/Starter` directory.
+1. Within the **Terminal** pane, ensure that the command prompt specifies the path to the lab 10 `/Starter/ContainerSimulation` directory.

-1. At the command prompt, to build and run the **DeviceSimulation** app, enter the following command:
+1. At the command prompt, to build and run the **ContainerSimulation** app, enter the following command:

     ```cmd/sh
     dotnet run